louwrentius/zfs-resilver-benchmark/README.md

 2. Write data on pool.
 3. Replace arbitrary drive with another one.
 4. Wait for resilver to complete.
-5. Grab resilver duration and log to file.
+5. Grab resilver duration and log to csv file.

 Example run-time output.
 Data is fake.